 Use Pursuant to Negotiated Arm's Length Arrangements.
-Use pursuant to an arrangement will not result in Private Use if (a) the arrangement does not transfer ownership of the property to a nongovernmental person, (b) the term of the use under the arrangement, including all renewal options, is not longer than 50 days, and (c) the arrangement is a negotiated arm's-length arrangement and compensation under the arrangement is at fair market value.
+Use pursuant to an arrangement will not result in Private Use if (a) the arrangement does not result in ownership of the property by a nongovernmental person, (b) the term of the use under the arrangement, including all renewal options, is not longer than 50 days, (c) the arrangement is a negotiated arm's-length arrangement and compensation under the arrangement is at fair market value and (d) the property is not financed for a principal purpose of providing that property for use by that non-governmental person.

 Construction Contracts and Other Purchases of Capital Assets.
 A contract with a nongovernmental person to construct capital assets or to sell capital assets to the District does not generally result in Private Use unless additional services are being provided by the nongovernmental person in connection with such contract, e.g., construction management or consulting services.
-Such services with respect to bond financed property must be analyzed for Private Use under Revenue Procedure 97-13.
+Such services with respect to bond financed property must be analyzed for Private Use under Revenue Procedure 2017-13.

 Materials and Commodity Supply Contracts.
 A contract or purchase order for materials, commodities, inventory or other supplies from a nongovernmental person does not generally result in Private Use unless there are additional services being provided by the nongovernmental person in connection with the contracts, e.g., consulting services.
-Such service arrangements with respect to bond financed property must be analyzed for Private Use under Revenue Procedure 97-13.
+Such service arrangements with respect to bond financed property must be analyzed for Private Use under Revenue Procedure 2017-13.